 The wording of article 8.9 has improved, focusing more clearly on criminal liability, and adding "or functionally equivalent liability" for an easier adoption by countries that have different regimes of criminal liability.
 The previous list of crimes, which was very restricted, has been suppressed.
-An open list could be added as an annex to be updated by the COP according to the evolution of international law, including environmental law.
 The Treaty also opens the way for States Parties do "individually or jointly advance their criminal law": although it is good to incentive State cooperation in this matter, it would have been better for the Treaty to set an ambitious criminal liability regime applicable to all States.
-Moreover the article should include a reference to international criminal and humanitarian law besides international human rights law.
+Moreover, the article should include a reference to international criminal and humanitarian law besides international human rights law.